agocorona/heroku-buildpack-haste/README.md

-# Heroku Buildpack: Haskell modified for MFlow demos.
+# Heroku Buildpack for Haskell modified for MFlow demos.

 It add monadloc-pp and cpphs executables that are necessary for compiling MFlow and/or the MFlow demos.